-The Agung Rai Museum of Art (ARMA) is part of a gallery, cultural centre and accommodation venture in Pengosekan, Ubud, owned and founded by Balinese entrepreneur and art collector, Anak Agung Gde Rai.
-The museum features two main large buildings filled with exhibits displaying a large collection of artworks.
-The museum is located in Pengosekan, approximately 3km south of the main Ubud hub and 25km north of Denpasar.
+The Agung Rai Museum of Art (ARMA) is part of a gallery, cultural centre and accommodation venture in Ubud.
+Founded by Balinese entrepreneur and art collector, Anak Agung Gde Rai, the museum has 2 main buildings housing exhibition halls, theatre performances, art classes, a bookshop, library, and cultural workshops.

 Interested in this tour?
 Book it here.

 ARMA’s permanent exhibition displays paintings by Balinese, Indonesian and foreign artists.
 Standouts include masterpieces by Batuan artists dating back to the 1930s and 1940, 19th-century Javanese artists Raden Saleh and Syarif Bustaman, as well as the Kamasan collection of paintings on tree barks.
 Foreign artists who lived and worked in Bali include Willem Gerard Hofker, Rudolf Bonnet, and Willem Dooijewaard.

 The Agung Rai Museum of Art is also a place to learn about Balinese traditions and cultural aspects.
 Traditional gamelan orchestras, woodcarvings, dance and history, indigenous fabrics, and traditional cuisine some of the museum’s highlights.
 Temporary exhibitions usually promote young and potential artists from Bali and Indonesia.

 Good to know about Agung Rai Museum of Art